ndb77/home-automation/README.md

 - And many more...

 To change the wake word, simply update the `wake_word` setting in `config.yaml`.

+#### Windows Compatibility

+**Important for Windows Users**: The openWakeWord library requires TFLite runtime which is not available on Windows.
+The system automatically falls back to a simple keyword detection mode that simulates wake word detection every 10 seconds for testing purposes.

+For full wake word detection functionality, use this system on Linux (Raspberry Pi) where TFLite runtime is available.

 ### 4. Configure the System